Advantages of Dental Bridges

 Maintain facial shape

-Your face and jaw bone can change shape if you are missing one or several teeth.
+Your face and jawbone can change shape if you are missing one or several teeth.
 Your jaw bone needs the pressure from the teeth chewing to stimulate it to regenerate.
 Without the teeth there, the jawbone recedes.
 Replacing lost teeth will help maintain facial shape and minimize changes to your face and jaw.

 Prevent chewing problems